nhsconnect/gpconnect/pages/design/design_product_versioning.md

 #### Breaking changes ####

-*Breaking changes* are those changes made to the specification that cause a consuming system built to any minor or patch version of the same major version of the specification to break.
+*Breaking changes* are those changes made to the specification that require a provider to update their GP Connect API implementation AND would cause a consuming system built to any minor or patch version of the same major version of the specification to break.

+*Breaking changes* are therefore issued in a new major version of the specification, in order to allow consuming systems built to previous versions to continue to operate at that version without breaking.

 #### Unsubstantive breaking changes ####

-An *breaking change* **MAY** be classified as an *unsubstantive breaking change* where:
+An *breaking change* may be classified as an *unsubstantive breaking change* where:

 - providers and consumers have not built against any minor or patch version of the same major version of the specification, and therefore the change is not materially breaking